Anthony Pryor (Fantasy Flight Games)

 Next up are some procedures for navigating

-If you are going to make this game work, I would suggest focusing on the stylistic aspects of the setting, rather then the content.
+If you are going to make this game work, I would suggest focusing on the stylistic aspects of the setting, rather then digging deep into the metaphysics of the setting.
 Your playstyle will not radically differ from good ole’ 3.5, so you have to sell it stylistically.
-The hub/quality adds something to the unique feel of Virtual, as do these firewalls and scanners and whatnot.
+The hub/quality adds something to the unique feel of Virtual, as do these firewalls and scanners.
 Virtual resembles the movie it emulates; it doesn’t make sense but it looks cool doing it.
-If you can get that to work i think you could get a satisfying campaign out of it.
+If you can get that to work I think you could get a satisfying campaign out of it.

 spell program that has a percentage chance of getting the User to reboot the system, which heals everyone, gives people some of their spells back and gives a chance to dispel all magic I mean Programming on the system, and a Reformat Cluster massive damage dealing area spell.
 The Vancian magic system, arbitrary at the best of times, has never seemed so arbitrary as it is here.

 Chapter 6: Let me tell you about my Program Space.

 The end approaches.
 The parameters of the virtual world are described, as well as what you can do there, different zones in a single system (rough analogues for cities, wilderness, fortresses and planar gateways).
 Some setting history and culture is discussed with admirable brevity.
 Basically, Program Space consists of a vast number of interlinked systems, each with a quality rating that determines, among other things, the type of equipment you can use there and the maximum rewrite level you can use, which I thought was a neat way to distinguish it from standard DnD.